corrode/corrode.github.io/content/blog/named-arguments-at-home/index.md

 ```

 because the caller can naturally pass an existing collection.
-(All typesafe, of course, and with zero indirection at runtime.)
+(All type-safe, of course, and with zero indirection at runtime.)

-If the arguments are heterogeneous the last resort is to write a custom macro.
+If the arguments are heterogeneous, the last resort is to write a custom macro.
 To be clear, I would not use macros just to fake variadic functions, but I do like how macros can be used in stable Rust, and how the exclamation mark stands out from normal function calls.

 ## Keyword-looking syntax at home